There are a lot of reasons to live frugally.

 For example, let's say you buy an avocado toast for $1.75.
 These apps would see that purchase, automatically round it up to $2.00, and invest the $0.25.
 It's awesome because you won't even notice the money leaving your account!

-- If you're in the US or Australia, you'll want to sign up for Acorns.
+- If you're in the US or Australia, you'll want to sign up for Acorns ($5 sign up bonus).

-- If you're in Canada you'll want to sign up for Mylo (free $5 promo if you sign up here) (full Mylo review here).
+- If you're in Canada you'll want to sign up for Mylo ($5 sign up bonus) (full Mylo review here).

 27. Put Quality Before Price